electron/electron/docs/api/native-theme.md

 ### `nativeTheme.shouldUseHighContrastColors` _macOS_ _Windows_ _Readonly_

-A `Boolean` for if the OS / Chromium currently has high-contrast mode enabled or is being instructed to show a high-contrast UI.
+A `boolean` for if the OS / Chromium currently has high-contrast mode enabled or is being instructed to show a high-contrast UI.

 ### `nativeTheme.shouldUseInvertedColorScheme` _macOS_ _Windows_ _Readonly_

-A `Boolean` for if the OS / Chromium currently has an inverted color scheme or is being instructed to use an inverted color scheme.
+A `boolean` for if the OS / Chromium currently has an inverted color scheme or is being instructed to use an inverted color scheme.